Red curved elongated Goat Horn Pepper peppers with one sliced pod

 3

-Same species, tangy and sweet flavor · similar heat
+Same species, earthy and pungent flavor · similar heat

 How to Grow Goat Horn Peppers